dylanmarks/niskachat/docs/material-design-scope.md

-# 📐 Material Design System Scope of Work

-This document outlines the work required to apply a consistent Material Design system to NiskaChat.
-The goal is to enhance usability and ensure a cohesive look and feel across the application.

-## 🎨 Design Foundation

-- **Define design tokens** for colors, typography, spacing and elevation.
-- **Select Angular Material** as the primary UI component library.
-- **Create a custom theme** with SCSS variables for light and dark modes.
-- **Establish global typography rules** (headings, body text, captions).

-## 🏗️ Component Refactoring

-- **Refactor existing components** to use Angular Material modules.
-- **Develop reusable button components** with standardized styles and states.
-- **Create card/surface components** for displaying grouped information.
-- **Apply consistent spacing and responsive layout utilities**.
-- **Add hover, focus and active states** for interactive elements.

-## ♿ Accessibility & Testing

-- **Review color contrast** and typography for WCAG AA compliance.
-- **Implement keyboard navigation** and verify tab order across views.
-- **Write tests** ensuring components follow design tokens and render properly on mobile.
-- **Run existing test suites** to maintain overall coverage.

-## 🚀 Implementation Steps

-1. Run `ng add @angular/material` and configure the theme.
-2. Introduce shared SCSS files for tokens and typography.
-3. Update component templates to use Material directives and components.
-4. Replace custom CSS with Material classes where possible.
-5. Add additional Jest/Karma tests covering design tokens and interaction states.

-Refer to **Phase 17** in `docs/tasks.md` for the checklist of tasks that drive these improvements.
+# Material Design System Scope of Work

+This document defines the scope for applying a consistent Material Design system to the NiskaChat application.
+The goal is to improve UI consistency, accessibility, responsiveness, and maintainability by leveraging Angular Material and custom design tokens.
+Use node.js standards for storing html and css properly.

+## Design Foundation

+- Define design tokens using SCSS for:

+  - Color palette (primary, secondary, background, surface, error, etc.)
+  - Typography (font family, weights, sizes for headings, body, captions)
+  - Spacing (margin, padding scales)
+  - Elevation (z-index and box-shadow layers)

+- Select Angular Material as the primary UI component library

+- Create a custom theme using Angular Material’s theming system:

+  - Start with Material’s default light theme
+  - Add dark theme support as needed
+  - Store theme definitions in `theme.scss`

+- Apply global typography rules consistently across the app

+## Component Refactoring

+- Refactor existing UI components to use Angular Material:

+  - Buttons → `<button mat-button>` or `<button mat-raised-button>`
+  - Cards → `<mat-card>`
+  - Inputs/forms → `<mat-form-field>`, `<mat-input>`, `<mat-select>`, etc.
+  - Navigation → `<mat-toolbar>`, `<mat-sidenav>`, `<mat-menu>`, etc.

+- Replace custom CSS with shared design tokens or Angular Material utility classes

+- Create reusable shared components:

+  - `ButtonComponent` with standardized interaction states (hover, focus, disabled)
+  - `CardComponent` or surface container for grouped content

+- Apply consistent layout spacing and grid-based structure using CSS classes or Angular Material layout utilities

+## Interaction and Visual States

+- Add consistent hover, focus, and active styles using SCSS mixins or Angular Material states
+- Use Material animations and transitions for modal dialogs and expandable sections
+- Ensure visual feedback for user interactions is smooth and accessible

+## Accessibility and Compliance

+- Review color contrast to ensure WCAG AA compliance
+- Ensure keyboard navigation and focus order is consistent and intuitive
+- Use appropriate ARIA roles, `mat-label`, `mat-error`, and semantic HTML elements where needed

+## Testing and Validation

+- Write tests to validate:

+  - All components follow the design token system
+  - Visual states (hover, focus, disabled) are correctly applied
+  - Typography and spacing are consistent across views
+  - Components render properly across screen sizes
+  - Color contrast meets accessibility standards
+  - Tab and keyboard navigation works for all primary flows

+- Run existing component and integration test suites to maintain coverage

+## Implementation Steps

+1. Install Angular Material using `ng add @angular/material`
+2. Create shared SCSS files for theme tokens and typography
+3. Configure the Angular Material theme in the project
+4. Begin component-by-component refactoring using Material primitives
+5. Replace inline styles with shared SCSS variables or utility classes
+6. Write tests for shared components and interaction states
+7. Validate accessibility, responsiveness, and design consistency